pali-english/pali-english.github.io/README.md

 Along the way there’s nowhere to stay,
 yet you have no supplies for the road.

+    Upanītavayo ca dānisi,
+        Upanītavayo: one who has journeyed the stages of life (upanīta - brought or taken up; vayo - stages of life, age)
+        ca: and
+        dānisi: now, today

+    Sampayātosi yamassa santikaṁ;
+        Sampayātosi: you set out, you go (from sampayāti - to go or come near)
+        yamassa: to Yama, the god of death
+        santikaṁ: presence, meeting

+    Vāso te natthi antarā,
+        Vāso: dwelling, place to stay
+        te: your
+        natthi: is not, does not exist
+        antarā: in between, along the way

+    Pātheyyampi ca te na vijjati.
+        Pātheyyampi: supplies or provisions for the journey
+        ca: and
+        te: your
+        na: not
+        vijjati: is found, exists

 So karohi dīpamattano,
 Khippaṁ vāyama paṇḍito bhava;
 Niddhantamalo anaṅgaṇo,